Letting the tiger out of its cage: bosonic coding without concatenation: Code construction: infinite support

 \subsection{Logical subspace from homology}

-With the \(Z\)-type constraint imposed, the \(X\)-type matrix \(\HX \) can be used to determine the structure of the codespace.
+With the \(Z\)-type stabilizer imposed, the \(X\)-type matrix \(\HX \) can be used to determine the structure of the codespace.
 As shown in Eq.~\eqref{eq:akerHZ}, the kernel of \(\HZ \) permits to define the annihilation operators which still act as such on the projected coherent states.
-The rows of \(\HX \) span a strict subspace of this kernel, which are used as stabilizers, further constraining the codespace.
+The rows of \(\HX \), which are $X$-type stabilizers, span a strict subspace of this kernel and further constrain the codespace.
 The codespace structure is then determined by the remaining part of the kernel of \(\HZ \).
 We can write

 where we denote this remaining part \(\mathcal{L}_X\) and also call it the logical-\(X\) group.
 Here \(\HZ\) and \(\HX\) acts on vectors with integer entries.
 Hence the kernel and the image should be thought of as (sub)groups under addition.
 The logical-\(X\) group is then the quotient group formed by the kernel of \(\HZ \) modulo the image of \(\HX \),